 One of the first significant surprises organised by Rekero Camp was a personalised gift, handed to us by our Local Guide during our transfer from the Masai Mara Airport to the camp.
 There, resting in the cool comforts of the esky (a permanent fixture in your assigned 4WD), was a reusable water bottle.
 Our guide was even organised with a permanent marker for us to write our names on the outside for easy identification.

-So right there, within minutes of arriving at the Masai Mara (also referred to as The Mara by the locals), the mantra for our next four days was set – take only photos, leave only footprints.
+So right there, within minutes of arriving in the Masai Mara (also referred to as The Mara by the locals), the mantra for our next four days was set – take only photos, leave only footprints.

 The reusable drink bottles replace all need for plastic water bottles in Rekero Camp and the water cooler is conveniently located at the main tent so you can help yourself to a top-up throughout the day.
 Single-use plastic in general is one thing you will be hard pressed to find through-out your visit.